goldbergyoni/nodebestpractices/README.basque.md

 ## ![✔] 8.1 Use multi-stage builds for leaner and more secure Docker images

-**TL;DR:** Use multi-stage build to copy only necessary production artifacts.
+**TL;PL:** Use multi-stage build to copy only necessary production artifacts.
 A lot of build-time dependencies and files are not needed for running your application.
 With multi-stage builds these resources can be used during build while the runtime environment contains only what's necessary.
 Multi-stage builds are an easy way to get rid of overweight and security threats.

-**Otherwise:** Larger images will take longer to build and ship, build-only tools might contain vulnerabilities and secrets only meant for the build phase might be leaked.
+**Bestela:** Larger images will take longer to build and ship, build-only tools might contain vulnerabilities and secrets only meant for the build phase might be leaked.

 ### Example Dockerfile for multi-stage builds